invoke-ai/InvokeAI/docs/installation/INSTALLING_MODELS.md

   - This is the width and height of the images used to train the model.
   Currently they are always 512 and 512.

 Save the `models.yaml` and relaunch InvokeAI.
-The new model should be available for your use.
+The new model should now be available for your use.